 Can I practice while I’m pregnant?

 Absolutely!
 If you had a regular yoga practice before becoming pregnant, you can continue to attend the same classes.
-If not, try a beginner class, let your teacher know that you’re pregnant, and always check with your doctor before making any changes to your fitness routine.
-Keep a look out for Prenatal Workshops and Prenatal classes coming Fall 2017!
+If not, try a beginner class, let your teacher know that you’re pregnant, and always consult with your doctor before making any changes to your fitness routine.
+Keep a look out for Prenatal Workshops and Prenatal classes!